-Note: We make every effort to keep our information accurate and up-to-date.
-However, technology markets do move fast and company situations can change rapidly.
-Please use this guide as an introduction to the graphene landscape; but ultimately, do your own due diligence before taking action.
+Note: We make every effort to keep our info accurate and up-to-date.
+However, emerging tech moves fast and company situations can change overnight.
+This guide is an intro to the graphene market; but ultimately, do your own due diligence before taking action.

 Tier 1: Pure-Play Graphene Stocks